chinapedia/wikipedia.abstract.en/Page/Marshall_Islands.md

 Government

-Republic_of_the_Marshall_Islands_Capitol_Building.gif Hilda_Heine.jpg, first woman and current president of the Marshall Islands, walking through the Memorial Amphitheater at Arlington National Cemetery Sept.
+, first woman and current president of the Marshall Islands, walking through the Memorial Amphitheater at Arlington National Cemetery Sept.
 12, 2017.]]
 The government of the Marshall Islands operates under a mixed parliamentary-presidential system as set forth in its Constitution.[62]
 Elections are held every four years in universal suffrage (for all citizens above 18), with each of the twenty-four constituencies (see below) electing one or more representatives (senators) to the lower house of RMI's unicameral legislature, the NITIJELA.
 (Majuro, the capital atoll, elects five senators.)
 The President, who is head of state as well as head of government, is elected by the 33 senators of the Nitijela.
 Four of the five Marshallese presidents who have been elected since the Constitution was adopted in 1979 have been traditional paramount chiefs.[63]

-10.30_總統抵達馬紹爾群島共和國，由海妮（Hilda_C._Heine）總統陪同沿紅地毯前進，接受兩側馬國國家警察儀隊致敬_(37980845986).jpg President Tsai Ing-wen in October 2017]] In January 2016, senator Hilda Heine was elected by Parliament as the first female president of the Marshall Islands; previous president Casten Nemra lost office after serving two weeks in a vote of no confidence.[64]
+President Tsai Ing-wen in October 2017]] In January 2016, senator Hilda Heine was elected by Parliament as the first female president of the Marshall Islands; previous president Casten Nemra lost office after serving two weeks in a vote of no confidence.[64]

 Legislative power lies with the Nitijela.
 The upper house of Parliament, called the COUNCIL OF IROIJ, is an advisory body comprising twelve tribal chiefs.
 The executive branch consists of the President and the Presidential Cabinet, which consists of ten ministers appointed by the President with the approval of the Nitijela.
 The twenty-four electoral districts into which the country is divided correspond to the inhabited islands and atolls.
 There are currently four political parties in the Marshall Islands: Aelon̄ Kein Ad (AKA), United People's Party (UPP), Kien Eo Am (KEA) and United Democratic Party (UDP).
 Rule is shared by the AKA and the UDP.
 The following senators are in the legislative body: